-Akinyele and Olutoge [7], was able to investigate the properties of rattan cane reinforced concrete facade, it was observed that rattan cane reinforced façade and the conventional steel reinforced façade both experienced flexural type of failure, but due to the low modulus of elasticity of rattan cane, its façade exhibited larger strain than those of steel reinforced façade, but the experiment showed that rattan façade has lower crack widths when compared with that of steel which gave it advantaged when exposed to moisture.
+Akinyele and Olutoge [7], investigated the properties of rattan cane reinforced concrete facade, and observed that rattan cane reinforced façade and the conventional steel reinforced façade both experienced flexural type of failure.
+However due to the low modulus of elasticity of rattan cane, its façade exhibited larger strain than those of steel reinforced façade.
+The experiment further showed that rattan façade has lower crack widths when compared with that of steel which gave it advantag when exposed to moisture.